graphql/graphql-js/README.md

 ## Getting Started

-An overview of GraphQL in general is available in the [README](https://github.com/graphql/graphql-spec/blob/master/README.md) for the [Specification for GraphQL](https://github.com/graphql/graphql-spec).
+An overview of GraphQL, in general, is available in the [README](https://github.com/graphql/graphql-spec/blob/master/README.md) for the [Specification for GraphQL](https://github.com/graphql/graphql-spec).
 That overview describes a simple set of GraphQL examples that exist as [tests](src/__tests__)